MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/keyvault-keys-readme.md

 * [Asynchronously list keys](#asynchronously-list-keys)

 ### Create a key
-[create_rsa_key](https://aka.ms/azsdk/python/keyvault-keys/docs#azure.keyvault.keys.KeyClient.create_rsa_key) and
-[create_ec_key](https://aka.ms/azsdk/python/keyvault-keys/docs#azure.keyvault.keys.KeyClient.create_ec_key)
-create RSA and elliptic curve keys in the vault, respectively.
+The [create_key](https://aka.ms/azsdk/python/keyvault-keys/docs#azure.keyvault.keys.KeyClient.create_key) method can be used by a `KeyClient` to create a key of any type -- alternatively, specific helpers such as [create_rsa_key](https://aka.ms/azsdk/python/keyvault-keys/docs#azure.keyvault.keys.KeyClient.create_rsa_key) and [create_ec_key](https://aka.ms/azsdk/python/keyvault-keys/docs#azure.keyvault.keys.KeyClient.create_ec_key) create RSA and elliptic curve keys in the vault, respectively.
 If a key with the same name already exists, a new version